ndbeals/recursive-split/README.md

 # Recursive-Split

-A pair of simple bash scripts to aid in easily and recusively splitting all files over a given size within a given directory (split-direcotry) and then later on merging and verifying the split files (unsplit-directory)
+A pair of simple bash scripts to aid in easily and recusively splitting all files over a given size within a given directory (split-recursive) and then later on merging and verifying the split files (merge-recursive)

 ## Installation
 ### Recommended